-The moon was shining brightly tonight, creating a magical blue effect in the environment.
+The moon was shining brightly tonight, creating a magical blue effect on the environment.
 Clouds floating lazily in the sky, shining when around the moon.
 Top of the trees glittering like silver, adding to the glory of the night.
 The rough ground beneath those trees was a playfield of shadow and light.
-Moonlight failed to reach there because of those umbrella-like thick leaves.
+Moonlight failed to reach there because of those thick branches covering the ground like an umbrella.
 Dead leaves were ready to get crunched by shoes.
 Misty fog covering the whole area.
-A perfect set for some romantic couple who wanted to get lost in that mysterious maze of trees at night.
+A perfect place for romantic couples who want to get lost in that mysterious maze of trees at night.

 Then, there she was, running.
 Running through the trees and beyond without looking back.
 Her once beautiful and elegant cream gown was a torn mess.
 Once most perfect makeup was ruined with her running mascara and smudged red lipstick.
 Not to mention her perfectly curled hair that was now too close to a bird’s nest.
 But she didn’t care.

-She felt her knees gone wobble.
-Her whole body started to shiver and it wasn’t because of cold.
+She felt her knees wobble.
+Her whole body started to shiver and the reason certainly wasn’t the cold.
 She didn’t know how long she was backing away.
 It maybe took minutes but to her, it was forever.
 Suddenly, she gasped.
 She saw him fastening his speed.
 He looked annoyed with this slow-motion game.
 Even in that state somehow she managed to gain enough courage to turn back with the intention of running again.
 She did turn and started to run toward the lake.
 Why?
 She couldn’t tell.
 She wasn’t thinking clearly.
 She just wanted to escape from the hell, from him.
 While she was running, her unfortunate luck brought her more misery when one of her feet collided with a stone.
 She gasped, again.

 She wanted to move, scream for help and get out of this hell as soon as possible.
 But none of her wishes came true.
 Instead, the predator was there.
 Soon a dark shadow covered her whole feature, towering over her head.